texenv

 ## Installation

-Install `texenv` inside an existing Python virtual environment,
+Install `texenv` inside a Python virtual environment,

 ```bash